SIGN UP TO JUDGE

 When and where?

-The 6th Annual Colonial Classic will be held virtually over Zoom.
+The 8th Annual Colonial Classic will be held in-person at W&M in Williamsburg

 Judges can volunteer for one (or more!) of four rounds.
 The rounds take place as follows:

 Saturday Oct.
 24th 10am-1pm